Foot & Ankle Surgery

 A bunion is a bony bump that forms at the base of the big toe due to joint misalignment.
 When bunions become painful and interfere with walking, a bunionectomy may be needed to realign the joint and relieve pressure.

 Plantar fasciitis is a common cause of heel pain, resulting from inflammation of the thick band of tissue that supports the arch.
-If pain persists despite treatments such as orthotics and physical therapy, a plantar fascia release surgery may be recommended.
+If pain persists despite treatments, such as orthotics and physical therapy, a plantar fascia release surgery may be recommended.

 Hammer toes occur when the toes become bent due to muscle and tendon imbalances.
 If the deformity becomes rigid and painful, surgical correction can straighten the toe and restore function.